PABC Welcomes You!

-At Open Arms Leadership Academy, we offer the ultimate summer financial experience.
-Campers will have an opportunity to experience "The Money Game" created by Creative Wealth International.
-We pride ourselves on our nurturing and caring environment that allows campers of all ages to try new activities and challenge themselves in a safe setting.
-Join us this summer for our Financial Literacy and Arts Program.
+At Park Avenue Baptist Church, we offer the ultimate summer financial experience.
+Students will have an opportunity to experience "The Money Game" created by Creative Wealth International.
+We pride ourselves on our nurturing and caring environment that allows students of all ages to try new activities and challenge themselves in a safe setting.
+Join us this summer for our Financial Literacy Program.
 Learn more about us below or reach out to us for more information.

 When it comes to money, we want our children to have a success plan.
 This summer we will focus on: